jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6b.md

 Once we begin to give way to such thoughts, we become capable of such an enormity that we did not know we could do.

-123 The rules of justice may be compared to the precise rules of grammar.
+{{< s v="123" >}}  The rules of justice may be compared to the precise rules of grammar.
 The rules of the other virtues can be compared to the vague rules which critics lay down.
 They give us a general idea of the perfection we should aim at, instead of certain directions for acquiring it.

 A man may learn to write perfectly grammatically by rule, just as he might be taught to act justly.
 But there are no rules which will infallibly lead us to the elegance or sublimity in writing.
 Though there are some rules which might help us to correct the vague ideas of those perfections.